 Audio and video are available for most of our Seminars; you can find the full catalog under the Seminars tab.
 The public can subscribe to our podcast or watch the SD videos for free.
 Long Now Members can access and download HD quality videos of the talks.

-We have a Long Now Seminar App for iPhone, iPad and Apple TV which is free to download and share.
+Though there is a third party Long Now Seminar App for iPhone, iPad and Apple TV, it is no longer supported as of 02017.

-Tickets to the Seminars are $15 for the public.
+Tickets to the Seminars are $25 for the public.
 Long Now Members can reserve two complimentary tickets to most Seminars, pending availability.
 Members also receive first notice when tickets are available for the Seminars.

 Our Seminar page will tell you.

 Yes.
 Long Now Foundation Members now have a way to interact with our Seminars About Long-term Thinking from anywhere in the world with an internet connection.
 Using time and bandwidth donated by Stream Guys (thanks!), we’re able to provide live streaming audio of the speaker’s talk.
 Additionally, a service called CoverItLive allows us to share the presentation slides and provide a forum to discuss the lecture in real-time with other Members.
 Through this interface, Members can also submit questions for the speaker and follow discussion of the event on Twitter.

 To reserve complimentary tickets for an upcoming lecture, visit the Seminar page for the lecture you’d like to attend.
 Be sure you’re signed in to your Member account (there’s a ‘Sign In’ option on the right hand side of the site, under the main banner).
 Once signed in and on the Seminar page, you’ll see a ‘Member Discount Code’ under the green ‘Tickets/RSVP’ button.
 Look for the option to enter a coupon/discount code after you’ve clicked ‘Tickets/RSVP’ and are on the ticket vendor’s website.